daniel89mk/Amazon_Vine_Analysis/README.md

   - pgAdmin

 ## Purpose of this analysis:
-Analyze Amazon reviews written by members of the paid and unpaid Amazon Vine Program.
+Analyze/compare Amazon reviews written by members of the paid Amazon Vine Program versus members who are not part of the Vine Program

 ## Results:
 - Total number of reviews

 ![num_reviews](Resources/num_reviews.png)

 - Number of 5-star reviews